ipeaGIT/accessibility/dev/reference/doubly_constrained.md

 Calculates accessibility using Wilson's doubly-constrained gravity model.
 This measure allocates flows between origins and destinations such that origin totals equal demand and destination totals equal supply.
-This is an internal helper function used by [`constrained_accessibility()`](https://ipeagit.github.io/accessibility/dev/reference/constrained_accessibility.md) when `constraint = "doubly"`.
+Note: this is an internal helper function used by [`constrained_accessibility()`](https://ipeagit.github.io/accessibility/dev/reference/constrained_accessibility.md) when `constraint = "doubly"`.